Phacellophora: Body systems

-Phacellophora camtschatica does not have respiratory organs such as gills, lungs or trachea.
+Phacellophora does not have respiratory organs such as gills, lungs or trachea.
 Instead, it respires by diffusing oxygen from water through the thin membrane covering its body.
 Within the gastrovascular cavity, low oxygenated water can be expelled through the mouth and high oxygenated water can be distributed by ciliated action, thus increasing the diffusion of oxygen into the cells.
 The large surface area to volume ratio helps to diffuse more oxygen and nutrients into the cells.
 Similarly, this animal lacks dedicated respiratory, excretory, and circulatory systems because of the high surface area to volume ratio.

 The basic body plan consists of several parts.
 Food travels through the muscular manubrium while the radial canals help disperse the food.
 The fried egg jelly and all other members of the phylum Cnidaria are diploblastic.
 This is due to a lack of a mesoderm, which in this phylum is replaced with mesoglea.
 The tissue layers of this species is a middle layer of mesoglea, a gastrodervascular cavity with a gastrodermis, and an epidermis.
 Additionally, there is a nerve net that is responsible for contractions in swimming muscles and responses while feeding.

 Cnidarians have radial symmetry, in which tentacles are radially symmetric about the mouth, and have two main body surfaces, an oral surface and an aboral surface.
 During polyp stage, the oral surface is oriented upwards, but during medusa stage the oral surface is oriented downwards for more efficient mobility.

-Life Cycle
+Life cycle

 The life cycle of this jellyfish is well known, because it is kept in culture at the Monterey Bay Aquarium.
 During its life cycle, it alternates between an asexual benthic polyp stage attached to rocks and piers and a sexual planktonic medusa stage that reproduces in the water column; both males and females occur in the plankton form.

 The life cycle begins by eggs being fertilized, then developing into planulae that are covered in cilia.
 These planulae swim for roughly 3–5 days before settling by attaching to the bottom and transforming, or metamorphosing, into the polyp (scyphistomae) stage.
-Once in the polyp stage, the scyphistomae undergoes a series of 2-,4-,8-,and 16- tentacled stages of development, each representing a difference in the overall shape of the calyx and symmetry amongst tentacles.
-When the polyp is mature, with 30-44 tentacles present, asexual proliferation occurs via side budding, one bud per polyp, and strobilating.
+Once in the polyp stage, the scyphistomae undergoes a series of 2-, 4-, 8-, and 16- tentacled stages of development, each representing a difference in the overall shape of the calyx and symmetry amongst tentacles.
+When the polyp is mature, with 30–44 tentacles present, asexual proliferation occurs via side budding, one bud per polyp, and strobilating.
 During strobilation, the polyp is lengthened and thinned while tentacles are shortened and thickened, and mature ephraye are released.

 When ephyrae are released, a cruciform mouth is present with nematocyst batteries scattered throughout.
 As ephraye mature, the tentacles elongate and become filiform.
 Medusae reach larger bell diameters, additional tentacles form and oral arms elongate.
 Gastric system develops in a centrifugal direction.
 After roughly 9 months (under laboratory conditions), sexual maturity is achieved and reproduction can be achieved within the water column.
 The cycle then repeats all over again.